Castle Vale: Castle Bromwich Aerodrome

 Various units used the airfield following the war and there was an annual display to mark the anniversary of the Battle of Britain held at the airfield.
 Civilian flights returned, including the first scheduled helicopter service from London.
 The buildings that were used for the BIF were sold as storage units for various companies.
 In March 1960, the airfield was closed as a result of the impending expansion of the airport at Elmdon and in 1962, the airfield site, the BIF site and nearby farmland was sold for construction of the overspill estate which started in 1964.
 The last hangars were demolished in 1992 for an industrial site.

 There are some strong symbolic links to these times in the shape of the Sentinel sculpture, a stained glass church window, and the names of tower blocks and streets on the estate.
-Remnants of the airfield also exist such as a row of ex-RAF housing along Church Road, and the three main roads on the estate were the original runways on airfield.
+Remnants of the airfield also exist such as a row of ex-RAF housing along Church Road.
+It is often said that the three main roads on the estate were the original runways on the airfield, but this is not true.
+Aerial photographs from the Second World War and afterwards clearly show a triangular runway layout typical of British military airfields of that era, with none of them aligned to the modern day roads.